 To edit individual environments, click the overflow menu for that environment.
 From here, it is possible to edit the environment, description, select guided failure mode, or delete the environment.

-Guided failure mode can be enabled on an environment by default.
-This is useful for critical environments that are usually deployed to manually (for example, staging and production-like environments), though you might want to disable this feature for environments which are deployed to automatically such as smoke testing environments.
+Guided failure mode, when enabled for an environment, will prompt a user for intervention if a deployment fails in that environment.
+Guided failure can be enabled on an environment by default.
+This is useful for critical environments that are usually deployed to manually (for example, staging and production-like environments), though you might not want to enable this feature for environments which are deployed to automatically such as smoke testing environments.

 You can control who has access to view, edit, and deploy to environments by assigning users to Teams and assigning roles to those teams.
 For more information, see the section on managing users and teams.